mhausenblas/dploy/README.md

 # dploy

-dploy, the [DC/OS](https://dcos.io) deployment tool for appops allows you to create, deploy and manage microservices-architecture apps based on a collection of Marathon app specs.
+The [DC/OS](https://dcos.io) deployment tool for appops allows you to create, deploy and manage services and apps composed of microservices (µS):

+- It is simple: it has 8 commands and that's that.
+- It is stateless: state is exclusively kept in (local) descriptor and spec files (a collection of Marathon app specs).
+- It is self-contained: written in Go, `dploy` is a single binary incl. all dependencies.

+Before you dive in, see it in action:

 <a href="https://asciinema.org/a/44075?autoplay=1" width="800px"><img src="https://asciinema.org/a/44075.png" /></a>